 Confirmations.
 Following the entering into of a Transaction, the parties are obligated to enter into a Confirmation as soon as practicable thereafter.
 All Confirmations shall be in writing and may be sent by letter, or by facsimile transmission or exchanged by electronic messages.
 However, the fact that a Confirmation (for whatever reason) is not prepared for a Transaction will not impair the validity of the Transaction.

 Calculations.
-Section 2 contains provisions with respect to the instruments currently traded in the financial Nordic power market (swaps, swaptions, and Asian options) (for the sake of clarity it should be mentioned that a so-called ‘European Option’ is referred in the Master Agreement as “swaption”, a term which presumably is more commonly used for such a product internationally).
-The parties must agree on one or more Calculation Periods for the continuos settlement of Transactions and on periodic Settlement Periods for the financial settlement of amounts payable under Transactions.
+Section 2 contains provisions with respect to the instruments currently traded in the Nordic financial OTC power market (i.e. swaps, swaptions, and Asian options).
+The parties must agree on one or more Calculation Periods (hour, day, week, etc.) for the continuos settlement of a Transaction and on periodic Settlement Periods for the financial settlement of amounts payable under Transactions.

 Conditions Precedent.
-The Master Agreement provides that the obligations of parties to make payment under Transactions are subject to various conditions precedent, such as the non-occurrence of an Event of Default, Early Termination Date, Accelerated Early Termination Date, or a Market Disruption Event as well as the satisfaction of every other applicable conditions precedent to payment agreed to by the parties.
-In order to avoid that a Non-defaulting Party will hold back its payments but not terminate the Master Agreement and outstanding Transactions, Section 2(d)(iv) stipulates that the conditions precedent set forth in Section 2(d)(i) does not apply to payment owing by a party if it shall have satisfied in full all of its payment obligations under all Transactions and shall at the relevant time have no future payment obligations under any Transaction.
+The Master Agreement provides that the obligations of parties to make payment under Transactions are subject to various conditions precedent, such as the non-occurrence of an Event of Default, the non-occurrence or effective designation of an Early Termination Date or Accelerated Early Termination Date, or the non-occurrence of a Market Disruption Event as well as the satisfaction of every other applicable conditions precedent to payment agreed to by the parties.
+In order to avoid that a party, in the event of the other party’s default, is holding back payments to be made by it to the defaulting party but not terminating the Master Agreement (and outstanding Transactions) Section 2(d)(iv) stipulates that the conditions precedent set forth in Section 2(d)(i) does not apply to payment owing by a party if it shall have satisfied in full all of its payment obligations under all Transactions and shall at the relevant time have no future payment obligations under any Transaction.

 Payment and Account Details.
 The Master Agreement contemplates that the parties will specify their respective accounts for receiving payments under Transactions in the Schedule or in the Confirmation.
-A party may change its accounts for receiving payments upon giving five business days prior notice unless the other party gives timely notice of a reasonable objection thereto.
-The right to object has been granted the such other party because changes in account location may result in adverse tax consequences for that such other party.
-Also, certain parties, in particular public entities, may be bound by policies preventing them from trading with parties, or making payments to accounts, located in certain jurisdictions (e.g. tax heavens).
+A party may change its accounts for receiving payments upon giving five Business Days prior notice unless the other party gives timely notice of a reasonable objection thereto.
+The right to object has been granted the other party because changes in account location may result in adverse tax consequences for such other party.
+Also, certain parties, in particular public entities, may be bound by policies preventing them from trading with parties, or making payments to accounts, located in certain jurisdictions (e.g. tax havens).

 Contractual Currency.
 The Master Agreement stipulates that payments are to be made in the Contractual Currency specified in a Confirmation or, if not so specified, in Norwegian Kroner.